dguerra/pdmaster/README.md

 //To commit and add files to the repository do the following:
 //#1 Clean binaries to make sure it only commit changes to modules make clean

+//#2 Add new, deleted, and modified files to stage git add -A

+//Ctrl + X: to exit from nano editor from terminal

 //#2 Add files commit to local git commit -a -m "Commit message goes here"

 //#3 Push your commit/messages to the host (github) git push